KevinSeyranoglu/Kaggle-modelling-competition-Shopee---Price-Match-Guarantee-/README.md

-The goal of this challenge is to find the Tuplicates in large datasets.
+The goal of this challenge is to find the duplicates in large datasets.